 Joint replacement is not for everyone.
 There are potential risks.
 Recovery takes time and success depends on factors like age, weight, and activity level.
 Only an orthopaedic surgeon can advise if joint replacement is right for you.

-Having a hip replaced is a major operation.
-As with any major operation there are risks.
-Ask your orthopaedic surgeon for more details.
+Having a joint replaced is a major operation.
+While most people have a good result and an active recovery, there are surgical and medical risks you need to be aware of.
+Ask your surgeon for more details.

 How much pain will there be?

-Expect your new hip joint and wound to be painful for up to 12 weeks after surgery.
-There is a range of pain relief that may be offered to you in hospital.
-This could include ice packs, leg exercises, oral pain medicines, nerve blocks or patient-controlled analgesia.
-Most people say the pain is hardly noticeable 3 months after the surgery and continues to improve.
+Every person and situation is different but some pain can be expected for up to 12 weeks after your surgery.
+Most say pain is hardly noticeable after 3 months and continues to improve as your body heals.
+To help manage pain, a range of pain relief options may be offered to you in hospital.
+This may include ice packs, leg exercises, oral pain medicines, nerve blocks or patient-controlled analgesia.

 How can I prepare my family and myself before surgery?